happydenn/wc-payment-gateway-line-pay/readme.txt

 == Changelog ==

+= 0.4.3 =
+* Fixed http request client not setting encoding to UTF-8 was causing problems for some people.

 = 0.4.2 =
 * Added an option to change the payment method icon.
 * Added Japanese translation contributed by Kay Lin.
 * Fixed default payment icon to match LINE Pay's standard.
 (In Traditional Chinese)

 = 0.4.0 =
 * Make the plugin i18n capable.